shown in other instead.

 - States.
-They define conditions, basing on which Unigine selects appropriate shaders, textures, and parameters among all defined.
-For example, one can define a state turning on and off drawing of foam in water simulation and provide different shaders for both states (with and without foam).
+Conditions based on which UNIGINE selects appropriate shaders, textures, and parameters.
+For example, one can define a state that turns on and off rendering of foam in water simulation and provide different shaders for both states (with and without foam).

 - Textures.
 Usually, the base material has several textures defined.
-The common reasons for it are the following:
+The common reasons for that are the following:

 - A shader may need more than one texture for processing.

-- Usually, different textures are used on different rendering passes.
+- Different textures can be used in different rendering passes.

 - Parameters.
-They are passed as arguments to shaders, which require them.
+The values passed as arguments to relevant shaders.

 - Shaders.
-They are the very core of base materials.
-It is shaders which actually draw the material based on different conditions.
+The programs that actually draw the material based on different conditions.